Perilla Leaf Extract (Shiso)

 2/5 Evidence Score

 Perilla (shiso) is a Lamiaceae family herb widely used as a culinary and medicinal plant in Japan, Korea, and China.
 Leaf extracts standardized to rosmarinic acid and luteolin have been studied for seasonal allergic rhinitis, anti-inflammatory activity, and cognitive support.
-The most cited human evidence comes from a Japanese placebo-controlled trial showing reduced allergic rhinoconjunctivitis symptoms with a rosmarinic-acid-enriched extract, along with reduced neutrophil and eosinophil nasal infiltration.
+The most cited human evidence comes from a placebo-controlled trial showing reduced allergic rhinoconjunctivitis symptoms with a rosmarinic-acid-enriched extract, along with reduced neutrophil and eosinophil nasal infiltration.
 Preclinical work supports antioxidant and neuroprotective activity in cognition models.
 The seed oil is also used as an omega-3 (ALA) source.
 Generally well-tolerated; the herb has a long culinary safety record.

-Studied Dose 50-200 mg/day of rosmarinic-acid-standardized leaf extract; trial dose was 50-200 mg rosmarinic acid daily.
-For seed oil: 1-3 g/day as ALA source.
+Studied Dose 50-200 mg/day rosmarinic-acid-standardized leaf extract (50-200 mg rosmarinic acid/day).
+Seed oil: 1-3 g/day as an ALA source.

 Active Compound Rosmarinic acid (typically standardized to 1-5% in extracts), luteolin, apigenin, and triterpene acids; perilla seed oil also contains 50-60% alpha-linolenic acid (ALA omega-3).